Data format

 - Connections joining two distinct children, e.g.

-- Connections joining a child and its parent. e.g.: or
+- Connections joining a parent and its child e.g.: or

-- Connections joining input and output port of a parent, known as passthroughs.
+- Connections joining the input and output ports of a parent, known as passthroughs.
 There are no passthroughs in our simple example, but one could look like:

-Writing connections in this way migh be cumbersome.
+Writing connections in this way might be cumbersome.
 However, there exists an alternative, more concise syntax.
 Instead writing:

 you can write:With this concise notation, the example program we've seen at the very beginning looks as follows: